databricks/databricks-sql-nodejs/docs/troubleshooting.md

 ## Lost connection

-In this case DBSQLClient you have to reconnect.
+In this case, you have to reconnect `DBSQLClient`.

-To define if the connection lost, you should subscribe on event "close":
+To determine if the connection is lost, you should subscribe to event `close`:

 ```javascript
 client.on('close', () => {